 - Come prepared at the FishMonger with a bag that keeps the temperature stable, plus an ice pack if it’s a long way back home.

-- Buy the fish last minute so it doesn’t warm up while you shop around, buy meat/fish then straight home.
+- Buy the fish last minute so it doesn’t warm up while you shop around, buy meat/fish, then go straight home.

 - The first thing home, an obvious one, is in the fridge right away!

-- Before manipulating the fish, CLEAN YOUR HANDS, this is the most important rule of all.
+- Before manipulating the fish, CLEAN YOUR HANDS; this is the most important rule.

 - Be sure to have a clean cutting mat and knife.

-- Take out the fish from the fridge when ready to serve, don’t let it on the counter too long before serving.
+- When ready to serve, take the fish from the fridge; don’t let it on the counter too long before serving.

 A Tuna Story

-Well, they are a smaller type of tuna living in the Mediterranean sea, called Bonito.
-He was about 1.5 metres long floating with agility there higher than us in the deep blue sea, looking at me through those big round eyes.
+Well, they are a smaller type of tuna living in the Mediterranean Sea called Bonito.
+He was about 1.5 metres long, floating with agility higher than us in the deep blue sea, looking at me through those big round eyes.
 He was probably judging us, humans, doing our bubbles and moving quite uneasily underwater.
 Probably thinking we weren’t from around here.

 I couldn’t believe my eyes, a freaking tuna was looking right at me!
 I’ve never heard of anyone seeing one while diving since it’s usually a deep-sea fish.
 That magical moment lasted a millisecond before he vanished.
-I tried to show the fish to my buddy and “poof” he was long gone.
-You know when you witness such a fantastic thing and you are just so high for hours after that… Since then, I’m always thinking of this amazing encounter when I eat tuna… such a beautiful elegant fish under and over water.
+I tried to show the fish to my buddy, and “poof,” he was gone.
+You know when you witness such a fantastic thing and are so high for hours after that… Since then, I’ve always considered this unforgettable encounter when I eat tuna… such a beautiful, elegant fish under and over water.

 So let’s do this tartare!